 The Umbra Institute staff works diligently to locate partners who match the needs and interests of our students.
 However, internship options are limited based on the types of businesses and professional organizations found in Perugia and Umbria.
 Most internships are conducted entirely in English so there is no language prerequisite, however, some Italian proficiency will be helpful.
 Check the internship descriptions below for details.

 Umbra offers credit-bearing summer internships for students who are studying at the Institute during the Spring semester.
 The internship includes a weekly meeting at the Umbra Institute with the faculty supervisor as well as on-site hours with the site supervisor.

 Internships offer substantial benefits when it comes to exploring a possible career path, developing and refining skills, networking, and gaining other valuable work experiences.
 However, internships abroad provide added benefits for your resume by showing your future employer that you:

-- have demonstrated the skills to be successful in new and unfamiliar situations;
+- have demonstrated the skills to be successful in new and unfamiliar situations, and

 - are the type of employee they are looking to hire.